Publications

 Book Chapters:

-Norrie, Aidan.
-“Drama by Elizabeth I.” In The Palgrave Encyclopedia of Early Modern Women’s Writing, edited by Patricia Pender and Rosalind Smith, 1–9.
-Cham: Palgrave Macmillan, 2022.
+Norrie, Aidan, ‘Drama by Elizabeth I’, in The Palgrave Encyclopedia of Early Modern Women’s Writing, ed. by Patricia Pender and Rosalind Smith (Cham: Palgrave Macmillan, 2023).

 [Chapter on Publisher's Website]